mxmfrlv/leepquest_otree/README.md

    > See the [corresponding wiki page](https://deepwiki.com/mxmfrlv/leepquest_otree/2.1-question-types) for more information

 3. **OPTS**: Contains options for each question type (e.g., radio button choices, slider min/max values).
 Split by colon (**`:`**) to create choice options.
-    - Values in the OPTS column can include special prefixes like "suff=" or "pref=" to add suffixes or prefixes to Integer, Float and String inputs (add them at the end of options' list, start by `:` if the OPTS' value is initially empty).
+    - Values in the OPTS column can include special prefixes like "suff=" or "pref=" to add suffixes or prefixes to Integer, Float and String inputs (add them at the end of the options' list, start by `:` if the OPTS' value is initially empty).
     - See [OPTS Format and variable values table](#opts-format-and-variable-values-table) below for OPTS format information and examples.

 4. **VARS**: Variable names used to store responses in the database.
 They become field names in the Player model.
     - Variable names should be unique for all Blocpages (two questionnaires may not have same variable name).
     - See [OPTS Format and variable values table](#opts-format-and-variable-values-table) below for information on variables' values for each type.
     - For `radio`, `hradio`, `radiotable`, `radioline`, `checkbox` and `select` types an additional `{variable_name}_strval` variable registers the string representation of the answer.
-    - For all types except `info` and `nothing`, an additional `{variable_name}_time` variable registers the time spent on the question.
+    - For all types except `info` and `nothing`, an additional `{variable_name}_time` variable registers the time (in seconds) spent on the question.

 5. **QUESTTAG**: (Optional) HTML tag to use for question text (default is `h5`).